-Last October, I left The Center and decided to start my consulting practice again and do more writing.
+In October 2012, I left The Center and decided to start my consulting practice again and do more writing.
 Working with organizations like the Joint Commission and Healing Healthcare Systems (again!), whose clients are on the front lines of healthcare has been a great experience.

 So, the healthcare design path I took long ago has led me to here.
 So many of you have been on a similar journey, sharing the belief that the design of the physical environment can and does positively impact quality and safety.

 P.S.
 Please do me a favor — if you liked this post and like this blog, please share it with others by sending them the link and/or post it on your Twitter, LinkedIn, or Facebook, etc. Also, don’t forget to subscribe, so you’ll get emails when new content is posted.
 Thanks!